Who we are

 Trevor is a design practitioner and technologist committed to improving K-12 and post-secondary education in the U.S.

-Trevor has built design teams in the music industry for Mocktail, designed products for companies like CA Technologies and Techstars, and has a background serving in public health in rural Alaskan communities.
+Trevor has built design teams in music and tech, designed for MIT, Silicon Valley Bank, and others, and has a background serving in public health in rural Alaskan communities.